jayliang1234/FinalApiProject/README.md

 Little change I made

-AbilityId is INT instead of STRING
+the primary key "AbilityId" is INT instead of STRING

 Instructions